 First year Faraday Institution PhD researchers receive high quality training in how to be STEM Ambassadors, gaining experience in sharing their research in a relatable way to a wide range of audiences.

 Being part of a large PhD cohort facilitates multiple opportunities for the sharing of ideas, peer support and guidance.
-Our PhD students are an integral part of our large multi-disciplinary project teams that span multiple universities.
-As such PhD researchers have frequent opportunities for networking and collaboration, including attending some of our scientific review meetings of over 100 researchers.
+Our PhD students are an integral part of our large, diverse, multi-disciplinary project teams that span multiple universities.
+As such PhD researchers have frequent opportunities for networking and collaboration, including attending some of our scientific review meetings of over 400 researchers.

-Only one year into our research programmes we have 35 PhD researchers working on Faraday Institution projects.
+Four years into our research programmes we are providing specialist training for 56 PhD researchers and universities support an additional 90+ researchers working on Faraday Institution projects.
 We invest in developing their knowledge, skills and aspirations to enable them and to take over the baton from established researchers (whether in academia or industry) to help deliver wave after wave of research breakthroughs for the UK in the years to come.